 - 1 teaspoon freshly grated zest and 1 tablespoon juice from 1 lime

 - 2 scallions, thinly sliced

 Cook bacon in a medium skillet over medium heat, stirring occasionally, until completely crisp, about 12 minutes.
 Remove with a slotted spoon and transfer to a paper towel-lined plate, leaving fat in skillet.

 Add onions, garlic, and jalapeño (if using), to bacon fat and season with salt.
-Cook over medium heat, stirring frequently and scraping up any browned bits from the bottom of the pan, until softened, about 5 minutes.
+Cook over medium heat, stirring frequently and scraping up any browned bits from the bottom of pan, until softened, about 5 minutes.

 Add cayenne, sour cream, and heavy cream to the pan.
 Bring to a boil over high heat, reduce to a bare simmer, and cook until reduced by 1/3, about 10 minutes.
 Liquid should be thick enough to coat the back of a spoon.
-Add corn to the skillet and cook, stirring, until warmed through.
+Add corn to skillet and cook, stirring, until warmed through.
 Remove from heat and stir in bacon, lime zest, and lime juice.
 Season to taste with salt, transfer to a serving dish, sprinkle with scallions, and serve.